What If My Mother Had Become a Nun?

 A little background is required to see how it might have been.
 My mother, Nora Hanlon, was one of nine children (seven girls, two boys) born to a rural family in Fountainstown, Co.
 Cork.
 In spite of its name, the place was not really a town but rather a scattering of farms, large and small, along a valley that ended in a beach.
 My grandparents lived in a cottage that lacked electricity and running water on a miniscule agricultural holding where they cultivated a few root crops and raised chickens and goats.
 Walking was their only means of transportation; they could never have afforded a horse or a bicycle and certainly not a “motor car.”
 Since “the acre,” as they called their plot of land, was inadequate to sustain a small family, let alone a large one, my grandfather’s principal source of income came from labouring for the “gentlemen farmers.”
 The large farmers were almost all Protestants.
 The Hodder family stood out as one of the most prominent and their name had an unsettling Cromwellian colonist ring to it.
 Nor had the passing of the ages dimmed their penchant for condescension.
 The legacy of 17th century depredations and dispossessions still lingered in the social and economic relations of the region.

 My mother and her siblings attended Fountainstown National School, a one-teacher operation located about two kilometers from their home.
 Five or six years of basic schooling was all they received.
 (The photograph shows Fountainstown School pupils with their teacher in 1924.
 My mother is second row, fifth from the right).
 What was there to do at the end of it?
 Emigration or domestic service, those were the choices, at least for the girls.
 Four of my mother’s sisters took the emigrant ship, while those who stayed at home went into service with wealthy families.
 Domestic work remained a major occupational category for women of limited education during the early decades of Irish independence.
-And many continued to engage in such work after they married or joined a convent.
+And many continued to engage in such work after they married.
 A life in religion was open to women of all social backgrounds, but that was not the route that my mother took – and it was probably just a well.
 Sometime during the 1930s she met my father, Ted Titley, and I suspect that she was impressed with his prowess in the boxing ring.
 He was a middleweight champion and even fought on the national team.
 After a lengthy courtship, they were married during the Second World War.

 Nuns and their convents were everywhere in Ireland at that time and they had a stranglehold on the education of Catholic girls.
 And the two colleges that trained Catholic women as elementary school teachers were owned and operated by the Sisters of Mercy.
 Had my mother entered a convent, she would not have been trained as a teacher nor have been placed in charge of a classroom.
 Professional work of this sort was the preserve of choir sisters, who came from economically secure families with the resources to educate their daughters and provide them with a dowry.
 For women of my mother’s background, a life in religion meant becoming a lay or coadjutrix sister -- a class of servant nuns whose inferior status in the convent paralleled that of scullery maids in the secular world.